hchmr/bittle/README.md

 ## Bootstrapping

-The initial implementation of the compiler was written in C and then rewritten in Bittle.
-Subsequent versions of the compiler are written in Bittle and are bootstrapped from the previous version.
-This is done to avoid having to maintain two separate compilers.
-This strategy implies a bootstrapping chain of compilers, where each compiler is written in the previous version of the language.
-The chain is maintained by a bootstrapping script which builds the compiler entirely from source.
+The bootstrapping chain starts with a minimal compiler written in C. Each subsequent version of the compiler is written in Bittle and compiled using the previous version.
+The chain is maintained by a bootstrapping script that builds the compiler entirely from source.
 Previous versions of the compiler are retrieved from the git history of the source repository.

-To build from source, you will need a system running Arm64 Linux with the following software installed: GCC, Make, Bash, and Git.
+The host platform for the bootstrapping process is Linux on Arm64.
+A minimal set of build dependencies is required: `gcc`, `glibc`, `make`, `git`, and `bash`.
 The bootstrapping script in the `scripts` directory checks out each revision in the bootstrap chain, builds the compiler using the previous version, and eventually produces a fully bootstrapped executable verified against itself.

 ## Status